Monday, August 28, 2017

 Or to get back to that crazy arcane word of reconciliation and the Senate majority party brings up some legislation that has to do with the budget.
 Something that they want as part of the budget that has to be passed that year.
 And if they're able to do that they pass tax dollar related legislation with just 51 votes including the Vice President of the United States.

-But even reconciliation has it's limits because that rule has to be passed first and the time for that is limited if a budget is not passed during that year in Congress, then bills can only be passed through reconciliation through September.
+But even reconciliation has its limits because that rule has to be passed first and the time for that is limited if a budget is not passed during that year in Congress, then bills can only be passed through reconciliation through September.
 And then if a budget is still not passed every piece of legislation that is considered in the Senate is subjected to the cloture rule (meaning the filibuster) and needs 60 votes to pass for the rest of that year.
 Which means again unless the Senate majority party has 60 seats (which rarely happens) the majority party needs cooperation and votes from the minority party to move legislation in the Senate.

 I hope these explanations of the Senate filibuster and it's usage and limitations help people who are interested in learning about Congress, especially the upper chamber which is the Senate.
 Or at the very least helps people who are in badly need of sleep finally get the sleep that they deserve.